qualityshepherd/brine/posts/of_yarn_and_bone.md

 **Rituals may require:**
 - time (days, weeks, or months)
-- first you must [task]
+- a task
 - expensive/rare components
 - might only achieve a partial effect
-- you might need help (another mage with an appropriate alliance)
+- help from another mage
-- it's dangerous
+- something dangerous
-- requires a specific location, or a particular day or season
+- a specific location, day or season

 #### Summoning